 I wonder how many recipes I’ve published with sticky in the title…

-Sticky chicken stir fry, Gingerbread cake with Stick Whisky glaze, sticky Asian sea bass this sticky pork belly and AT LEAST nine others (just did a quick count).
+Sticky chicken stir fry, Gingerbread cake with Sticky Whisky glaze, sticky Asian sea bass this sticky pork belly and AT LEAST ten others (just did a quick count).
 I’m all about the sticky.
 Just call me sticky Nicky.

 Actually don’t.
 That sounds weird.